Makes around 12 cakes

 For the remoulade:

-First we’re going to steam the tempeh to get the bitterness out and also to infuse some flavor with the soy sauce.
-Crumble the tempeh into a saucier or small pan in little bits.
-Add the water, soy sauce, oil and bay leaf.
-The tempeh won’t be fully submerged, but that’s fine.
+- Crumble the tempeh into a small saucepan in chunks Add the water, soy sauce, oil, and bay leaf.
 Cover and bring to a boil.
-Once boiling, let boil for 12 to 15 minutes, until most of the water has evaporated.
-Stir once during boiling.
+Once boiling, let cook for 12 to 15 minutes, until most of the water has evaporated, stirring once during cooking.

-Once you are ready to form the cakes, preheat a thin layer of oil in a heavy bottomed non-stick skillet (cast iron is great) over medium heat.
-Pour a few tablespoons of panko into a bowl.
-Scoop a little less than 1/4 cup batter into your hands and form into a ball.
-Flatten between your palms and then roll the sides gently with your hands cupped to smooth them.
-You should have ten 2 1/2 to 3- inch patties.
-I do them in batches of five.
-Press them into the panko to lightly coat.
-They don’t need to be thoroughly covered, just a little bit for some texture.
+- When ready to form the cakes, preheat a thin layer of oil in a heavy bottomed skillet over medium heat.
+Pour a few tablespoons of panko into a shallow bowl.
+Scoop a little less than 1/4 cup of batter and form into a ball, then flatten between your palms into a 2 1/2 to 3 inch patty.
+Press lightly into the panko to coat.
+Cook in batches that fit the pan without crowding.
+Fry for 4 minutes on the first side until dark golden brown, then flip and fry for 2 minutes on the other side.
+Transfer to a paper towel to drain.

 Made these for Easter brunch today and they were DELICIOUS!
 I was a bit worried that they wouldn’t hold together during frying, so I added some extra vegenaise and then ended up baking them anyway.
 I did 20 minutes at 375, flipping once after around 11-12 minutes.
 Then to crisp the outside turned the broiler on to 475 and broiled each side for a couple minutes.
 Fantastic!
 My husband loved them too!